niell-ion/TXRX-Doc-Hub/docs/rar/rars_troubleshooting.md

 * Overcurrents may be caused by an obstruction in the switch, or a sudden change in the load experienced by the motor
 * The `Over Current Reset` light indicates an overcurrent issue has occurred
-* After an overcurrent issue, the RAR must be reset to unlock movement
+* After an overcurrent issue, the RARS must be reset to unlock movement
 * Upon resetting, use `Jog Left` and `Jog Right` buttons to test for resistance throughout the range of travel
 * Once any obstructions have been removed and motion has been tested, close lid and use `Move Left` and `Move Right` buttons to ensure error has been fully cleared